aathn/mvk18/docs/source/introduction.rst

 the comfort of their home.
 The project will use positional information that is sent from the aircraft, received through an antenna, (this data gathering is already implemented in the software of the Skysense v2) in order to know where to aim the camera.
-We will not track take-offs and landings initially, but instead let volunteers (that already have Skysense v2 equipment) put the device in their window and film planes during flight which will be livestreamed to the Flightradar24 platform.
+Take-offs and landings will not be tracked initially.
+Instead volunteers (that already have Skysense v2 equipment) will put the device in their window and film planes during flight which will be livestreamed to the Flightradar24 platform.